jedCode28/StartyIII/README.md

 ## rails steps
 ## NOTE this uses 2.7.2, do you have it?**
-**rm need to be done in root level of rails project** a.remove the .ruby-version file `rm -r .ruby-version` b.remove the .Gemfile.lock `rm -r Gemfile.lock` c.in ~4 of Gemfile, delete this line: `ruby '2.7.2'`
+**rm need to be done in root level of rails project**
+- remove the .ruby-version file `rm -r .ruby-version`
+- remove the .Gemfile.lock `rm -r Gemfile.lock`
+- in ~4 of Gemfile, delete this line: `ruby '2.7.2'`
-d. proceed with steps below
+- proceed with steps below

 1. bundle